wlsf82/protractor-and-webrtc/README.md

 - Basic knowledge of JavaScritp
 - Computer with camera (app requirement)
-- Node.js v6.x+ (use this URL to download Node.js in case you don't have it yet: https://nodejs.org/)
+- Node.js v6.x+ (use the following URL to download Node.js in case you don't have it yet: https://nodejs.org/)
 - Chrome browser (due to WebRTC compatibility)

 ## Lesson 0 - Setup